 For example, if one hears thunder and sees lightning, he may reasonably infer that it will rain shortly.
-And, based upon that inference, he may wish to take his umbrella when he leaves his house.
+And, based on that inference, he may wish to take his umbrella when he leaves his house.

 Those who wish to bring the Lord’s church into conformity with denominational practices suggest that nothing can be made a test of fellowship that is based upon inference.
-“Inference” restricts these “free spirits” to more rigidity than they can tolerate.
+Inference restricts these free spirits to more rigidity than they can tolerate.

 There is an example related to Solomon’s dedication of the temple that enables the careful Bible student to derive some information that he could not know but for inference.
 Look at the following data.

 At the dedication of the temple, Solomon prayed a wonderful prayer soliciting Jehovah’s blessings upon the sacred house.
 An inspired writer subsequently notes that “Jehovah appeared to Solomon by night” in response to the petition (2 Chron.
 7:12).

-In a parallel record, a sacred writer says that Jehovah “appeared” to Solomon “as he had appeared unto him at Gibeon” (1 Kg.
+In a parallel record, a sacred writer says that Jehovah appeared to Solomon “as he had appeared unto him at Gibeon” (1 Kgs.
 9:2).
 Well, how was that?
 This text does not specify.

 - If God appeared to Solomon in Jerusalem as he did in Gibeon.